rzru/symbolize/README.md

 # symbolize!

-This crate allows you to convert raster images to their symbolic versions!
+This crate allows you to convert raster images into their symbolic versions!
 Also available as binary.

 ## Preview